-Gaucho Ninja is a small leather shop run by Lisandro.
+Gaucho Ninja Leather is a small leather shop run by Lisandro.
 He hand makes all his shoes with the finest materials, can customize them to your requests, and offers a lifetime warranty.
 Read on for my full review of these barefoot leather boots!

-I found the Gaucho Ninja shop last year when I was writing my Etsy Barefoot Shoe finds post.
+I found the Gaucho Ninja Leather shop last year when I was writing my Etsy Barefoot Shoe finds post.
 It was one of those serendipitous moments that felt meant to be, because Lisandro (shop owner and shoemaker) had not heard of the barefoot movement.
 And yet there he was, intuitively making natural footwear from his knowledge as a martial artist.

 You see, in martial arts the ability to engage your feet is essential, so the right footwear is also essential.
 The “barefoot movement” isn’t a new trend after all, but rooted in centuries-old traditions around the world.